pdudotdev/SShiD/README.md

 🍀 **NOTE:** Do your own research on your adapter and any issues related to Monitor mode.
 Best case scenario, you need a driver update.
 Otherwise, you need an adapter that supports Monitor mode.
 The cheapest option may be **TP-Link TL-WN722N**.
 Here's a tutorial on how to set it up to allow Monitor mode:
 - [YouTube Tutorial](https://www.youtube.com/watch?v=LzfQAtndtLI)

 ✅ On the other hand, the most effective adapter for using Monitor mode and properly injecting data into beacons is possibly **Alfa Network AWUS036ACM** - which I use in my lab.
+I recommend this adapter for the **Speaker** machine, whilst for the **Listener** you can get away with either the integrated adapter or the aforementioned **TP-Link TL-WN722N**.

 To **disable Monitor mode** and re-enable the default **Managed mode**:
 ```bash